leonardoenzo/cvi-fuzzy-art/README.md

 [Online].
 <br/>Available: https://github.com/ACIL-Group/CVIFA

-* The data sets used in the experiments section of the Validity Index-based Fuzzy ART paper are available at:
+* The data sets used in the experiments section of the Validity Index-based Vigilance Test Fuzzy ART paper are available at:

 1. UCI machine learning repository:
 <br/>http://archive.ics.uci.edu/ml